-Nerves don't heal as well as other tissues, so surgery is most successful in the earlier stages of the condition before permanent nerve damage has occurred.
-If you think you may have this condition, you should schedule a consultation as soon as possible.
+Nerves don't heal the same as other tissues, so surgery is highly recommended and most successful before permanent nerve damage has occurred.

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome occurs when the median nerve – which runs through the center of the hand – becomes compressed in the wrist.
 Common symptoms include numbness, tingling, and burning in the thumb, index and middle fingers.
 If left untreated, most of the hand could permanently lose sensation and grip strength.